marklogic-community/smart-mastering-core/_pages/docs/matching-options.md

 Smart-mastering-core can be configured to take different actions based on the match scores.
-Each `threshold` element has an `above` attribute, which is the minimum absolute score a match must have against the initial document in order to reach that threshold.
+Each `threshold` element has an `above` attribute, which is the minimum absolute score a match must have against the candidate document in order to reach that threshold.
 A `threshold` element may also have a `label` attribute and an `action` attribute.
-If the `action` attribute is "merge", then the initial document and any document that reaches this threshold will be automatically merged.
+If the `action` attribute is "merge", then the candidate document and any document that reaches this threshold will be automatically merged.
 For `action="notify"`, a notification will be recorded for a human reviewer.